wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

     *   (c) screened at a public cinema.

-    (2) A person who does any of the things described in subsection (1), or who authorises any of the things described in that subsection to be done, commits an offence and is liable on summary conviction to,---
+    (2) A person who does any of the things described in subsection (1), or who authorises any of the things described in that subsection to be done, commits an offence and is liable on conviction to,---

     *   (a) in the case of a body corporate, a fine not exceeding $50,000; and

     *   (b) in any other case, a fine not exceeding $10,000\.

     (3) In this section, _advertisement_ means any words, or any pictorial or other representation, used to notify the availability of, or promote the sale of, commercial sexual services, either generally or specifically.

+    Section 11(2): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Territorial authority may make bylaws